 The TCEQ monitors the water supply in accordance with the drinking water standards.
-In September 2016, a TCEQ-contractor collected samples from the Pantex Plant public water supply system.
-Pantex met or exceeded all requirements for operating a Public Water Supply.
+In September 2017, a TCEQ-contractor collected samples from the Pantex Plant public water supply system.
+The report generated from that event indicated that Pantex met or exceeded all requirements for operating a Public Water Supply.
+The TCEQ did not perform a Comprehensive Compliance Inspection of the Pantex Drinking Water system in 2017.

 All sample results were below applicable regulatory limits under the SDWA.
-Monitoring results demonstrate that Pantex continues to provide safe drinking water while maintaining the status of a "Superior" water supply system.
+Monitoring results demonstrate that Pantex continues to provide safe drinking water while the water supply system maintains a "Superior Rating."